-Proposal 1: Election of Three Class II Directors.
-The three nominees for director receiving the highest number of votes "FOR" election will be elected as directors.
+Proposal 1: Election of Two Class III Directors.
+The two nominees for director receiving the highest number of votes "FOR" election will be elected as directors.
 This is called a plurality.

 Proposal 2: Advisory Vote on Named Executive Officer Compensation.
 This proposal calls for a non-binding, advisory vote, and accordingly there is no "required vote" that would constitute approval.
-Our board, including our compensation committee, values the opinions of our stockholders and, to the extent there are a substantial number of votes cast against the executive officer compensation as disclosed in this proxy statement, we will consider our stockholders' concerns and evaluate what actions may be appropriate to address those concerns.
+Our board, including our compensation committee, values the opinions of our stockholders and, to the extent there are a substantial number of votes cast against the named executive officer compensation as disclosed in this proxy statement, we will consider our stockholders' concerns and evaluate what actions may be appropriate to address those concerns.

-Proposal 3: Amendment to the Ocular Therapeutix, Inc. 2021 Stock Incentive Plan to increase the number of shares of common stock issuable thereunder by 3,600,000 shares.
-The affirmative vote of the holders of shares of common stock representing a majority of the votes cast on the matter and voting affirmatively or negatively is required for the approval of the amendment to the Ocular Therapeutix, Inc. 2021 Stock Incentive Plan to increase the number of shares of common stock issuable thereunder by 3,600,000 shares.
+Proposal 3: Amendment to the Ocular Therapeutix, Inc. 2021 Stock Incentive Plan, as amended, to increase the number of shares of common stock issuable thereunder by 3,900,000 shares.
+The affirmative vote of the holders of shares of common stock representing a majority of the votes cast on the matter and voting affirmatively or negatively is required for the approval of the amendment to the Ocular Therapeutix, Inc. 2021 Stock Incentive Plan, as amended, to increase the number of shares of common stock issuable thereunder by 3,900,000 shares.

-Proposal 4: Ratification of the Selection of PricewaterhouseCoopers LLP as Ocular Therapeutix's Independent Registered Public Accounting Firm for the Fiscal Year Ending December 31, 2022.
+Proposal 4: Ratification of the Selection of PricewaterhouseCoopers LLP as Ocular Therapeutix's Independent Registered Public Accounting Firm for the Fiscal Year Ending December 31, 2023.
 The affirmative vote of the holders of shares of common stock representing a majority of the votes cast on the matter and voting affirmatively or negatively is required for the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the current fiscal year.

-Shares that abstain from voting as to a particular matter and shares held in "street name" by brokerage firms who indicate on their proxies that they do not have or did not exercise discretionary authority to vote such shares as to a particular matter will not be counted as votes in favor of such matter, and will also not be counted as shares voting on such matter.
+Shares that abstain from voting as to a particular matter and "broker non-votes" will not be counted as votes in favor of such matter and will also not be counted as shares voting on such matter.
 Accordingly, abstentions and "broker non-votes" will have no effect on the voting on the proposals referenced above.